-- Interest rates have remained low and, even though home prices have appreciated around the country, they haven't greatly outpaced rental appreciation. - Home prices would have to appreciate by a range of over 23% in Honolulu (HI), up to over 45% in Ventura County (CA), to reach the tipping point of renting being less expensive than buying. - Nationally, rates would have to reach 9.1%, a 145% increase over today's average of 3.7%, for renting to be cheaper than buying.
+- Interest rates have remained low and, even though home prices have appreciated around the country, they haven't greatly outpaced rental appreciation. - With rents & home values moving in tandem, shifts in the 'rent vs. buy' decision are largely driven by changes in mortgage interest rates. - Nationally, rates would have to reach 9.1%, a 128% increase over today's average of 4.0%, for renting to be cheaper than buying.
 Rates haven't been that high since January of 1995, according to Freddie Mac.